 Assigning genders to neutral objects like “women’s weights” and “female” variations of “male” exercises.

 This language is incredibly frustrating and intimidating and doesn’t allow womxn to realise their full potential.
-There’s no reason why we should shy away from heavy lifting and weights.
-We carry babies in our bodies and bleed every 28 days.
-There’s absolutely no evidence to suggest that we don’t have the strength to lift a weight heavier than 20kg.
+There’s no reason why we should shy away from heavy lifting.
+After all, we carry babies in our bodies and bleed every 28 days.

 Is there a women’s initiative or organisation that you would like to shine a light on?

 ‘Ladies, Music, Pub’ – a non-profit organisation and discussion group, recently turned record label, founded by Hannah TW and Tyson Mcvey.
 It’s an informal and supportive environment, and I find the meetings super uplifting and positive.